cedric-h/moji/net.md

 # Networking Messages
-I doubt that much need be said to persuade you that it's of critical importance that the server and the client are speaking the same language.
+The server and the client need to know what kind of messages to expect from each other.

-To remedy this, a metaprogram found in `formpack/` turns a declarative, high-level description of networking messages into C code for serializing, deserializing and verifying messages of the specified layout.
+To help with this, a metaprogram found in `formpack/` turns a declarative, high-level description of networking messages into C code for serializing, deserializing and verifying messages of the specified layout.

-An example of a naive protocol described in formpack/formpack.dd
+An example of a naive protocol described in `formpack/formpack.dd`
 ```rs
 @tagun NetToServer: {
     RequestMove: { x: float, y: float },